What is diabetes insipidus?

-- Blood tests to see how your pituitary and kidneys react to dehydration.
+- Blood tests to see how your hypothalamus, pituitary gland, and kidneys react to dehydration.
 This is called a formal water deprivation test.
-Or you may have an IV infusion of a concentrated salt solution.

 - CT scan or MRI.
 You may need this to see if you have a structural problem in the hypothalamus or pituitary gland.

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.